-If you do decide to go with a two-wheel drive vehicle, give yourself an advantage by making sure that your tires are in top condition with good tread (if you have snow tires, all the better).
+If you do decide to go with a two-wheel drive vehicle, give yourself an advantage by making sure that your snow tires are in top condition with good tread.
 Purchase a set of snow chains before your trip to keep in the trunk, if you don’t need them you can always return them to the store, but at least they are there if you do.

 How is Berthoud Pass to drive over?

-Berthoud Pass has gone through some major improvements in the past five years, and has become a much more enjoyable drive than in years past.
-There are still many twists and turns to navigate, but many sections of the road have been extended to two lanes on uphill directions, and the addition of roadside reflectors and flashing corner signs have become a welcome improvement for unfamiliar drivers at night.
+Berthoud Pass has gone through some major improvements in recent years, and has become a much more enjoyable drive than in years past.
+There are still many twists and turns to navigate, but most sections of the road have been extended to two lanes on uphill directions, and the addition of roadside reflectors and flashing corner signs have become a welcome improvement for unfamiliar drivers at night.

 I heard that CDOT causes avalanches on Berthoud Pass on purpose, what’s that all about?

 The Colorado Department of Transportation will often trigger snow slides on key areas of Berthoud Pass after large snowfalls, high winds, or if the snow conditions in the high country are simply deemed unstable, to avoid the snow from self-releasing onto the highway.
 Any time that CDOT needs to carry out avalanche mitigation work, they will close the road over the pass, allowing themselves a clear path to activate a slide and then clear the road of any snow.